-- Takes criticism willingly

-- Accepts recommendations graciously

-- Consistently exemplifies desirable qualities of behavior

-- Upholds principles of morality and ethics

-- Cooperates by complying with school regulations concerning property, programs, offices, halls, etc.

-National Honor Society, cont.
-Demonstrates the highest standards of honesty and reliability Shows courtesy, concern, and respect for others Observes instructions and rules, punctuality, and faithfulness both within and outside of the classroom Has powers of concentration and sustained attention as shown by perseverance and application to his studies Manifests truthfulness in obedience to rules, avoiding cheating in written work, and showing unwillingness to profit by the mistakes of others Actively helps to rid the school of bad influences or environment Dismissal from NHS may occur if: The student's academic average or behavior falls below the standard used for selection.
-The student is found to be in flagrant violation of school rules, assigned disciplinary ineligibility, or is in violation of civil/criminal laws.
-The student does not carry out his duties or responsibilities with the NHS Chapter.
-The student shall be given notice of imminent dismissal from the NHS and be entitled to a begring
+- Takes criticism willingly - Accepts recommendations graciously - Consistently exemplifies desirable qualities of behavior - Upholds principles of morality and ethics - Cooperates by complying with school regulations concerning property, programs, offices, halls, etc. - Demonstrates the highest standards of honesty and reliability - Shows courtesy, concern, and respect for others - Observes instructions and rules, punctuality, and faithfulness both within and outside of the classroom - Has powers of concentration and sustained attention as shown by perseverance and application to his studies - Manifests truthfulness in obedience to rules, avoiding cheating in written work, and showing unwillingness to profit by the mistakes of others - Actively helps to rid the school of bad influences or environment

+Dismissal from NHS may occur if:

+- The student's academic average or behavior falls below the standard used for selection. - The student is found to be in flagrant violation of school rules, assigned disciplinary ineligibility, or is in violation of civil/criminal laws. - The student does not carry out his duties or responsibilities with the NHS Chapter.